crespohector/System-Design-Lecture-In-Mod-7/W22D1/terms.md

-Infrastructure as a Service (IaaS) -
+Infrastructure as a Service (IaaS) - A form of cloud computing that provides virtualized computing resources over the internet.
+The provider of that service is responsible for maintaining the hardware that you will be paying to use as a customer.
+The customer is responsible for maintaining the application code or software that is running on that hardware!
+Examples: AWS, GCP, Azure.

 Platform as a Service (PaaS) -